BS, Eastern Mennonite University, 1994

 Book Review of Practicing Discernment with Youth: A Transformative Youth Ministry Approach by David White in The Journal of Youth Ministry (Spring 2006).

 “Praying Faith: Praise, Lament, & Hope” – Menno Haven Camp Family Winter Retreat, co-lead with my wife (2013).

-“Strengthening a Christian College as a Faith Mentoring Environment,” 19th Association of Youth Ministry Educators Annual Conference, October 2012.
+“Strengthening a Christian College as a Faith Mentoring Environment” – Network for Vocation in Undergraduate Education conference (2013); Association of Youth Ministry Educators Annual Conference (2012).